weleoka/ardeidae_py/README.md

 ### Server
 Execute as shellscript: ./tcpser.py tcpser just echos back the clients command.
 Or if an integer is entered at the prompt then the server will generate a file of the corresponding number of characters and send that file to client.

+The server can be switched to stream mode and will then send a set number of pakets at a set interval.

 Server default listening port: 8120

 ### Client